amybarr/europa-convection/README.md

 The input files for each case are the ".par" files.

 The columns in the node_data files are:
-Node number
-X
-Z
-Y (always =0 because we're in 2d)
+Node number, X, Z, Y (always =0 because we're in 2d), X velocity, Z velocity, Temperature, Pressure, Streamfunction, Viscosity, Strain rate (edot), and Stress (strs)
-X velocity
-Z velocity
-Temperature
-Pressure
-Streamfunction
-Viscosity
-Strain rate (edot)
-and Stress (strs)

 The quantities are non-dimensionalized using values that appear in the Rayleigh number.
 For example, "time" is measured in units of thermal diffusion time.
 Distance is scaled with the thickness of the ice shell.